 Plotting

 The openpytea.plotting module wraps matplotlib to produce publication-quality figures using the SciencePlots style.
-All functions return a matplotlib.axes.Axes object so you can further customize the figure before saving.
+All functions return a (fig, ax) tuple — a matplotlib.figure.Figure and a matplotlib.axes.Axes — so you can further customize or save the figure directly.

 To see the outputs of all code examples below, refer to the walkthrough notebook.